LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/quick-replies-user-guide.md

 The agent can see the quick replies group at all times, even if it is no longer visible to the consumer.

-Quick replies are available on our mobile app and web messaging channels, as well as the Facebook connector.
+Quick replies are available on our mobile app and Web Messaging channels, as well as the Facebook connector.

 ## Use cases